fajartd02/smash-sticker-reactnative/README.md

-# STICKER SMASH
+# Sticker Smash
-	Upload Photos & Edit -> After edit, you can save to local phones.

-## Funfact
-	This is my first projects in React Native
+  **Sticker Smash** is apps to edit your photo with our emojies and you can save it to your local phones or website.
+This app can be running on **android, ios, and website**.

-## How to Use
+### How to Use
   make sure you already installed expo running this:
 - npx expo start